Why Your Skin Needs Ceramides

 What are the different types of Ceramides in skincare?

-In skincare products, Ceramides are either created synthetically using fermentation technology or derived from plants such as wheat, corn, oats, and rice.
-Plant-derived Ceramides might also be referred to as Phytoceramides, while plant oils such as Jojoba, Grapeseed, and Hemp are also natural sources of Ceramides.
+In skincare products, Ceramides are either created synthetically using fermentation technology or derived from plants such as wheat, corn, oats and rice.
+Plant-derived Ceramides might also be referred to as Phytoceramides while plant oils such as Jojoba, Grapeseed and Hemp are also a natural source of Ceramides.

 When looking at ingredient labels, generally you will see the word Ceramide followed by a number or letters such as AP, EOP, NG, NP, or NS.
-Another thing to look for are Ceramide precursors such as phytosphingosine and sphingosine, which actually help the skin make more Ceramides.
+Another thing to look for are Ceramide precursors such as phytosphingosine and sphingosine that actually help the skin make more Ceramides.

 What are the skincare benefits of Ceramides?

-Another reason to add this ingredient into your skincare routine: Ceramides also play well with a slew of other ingredients, including Retinol, AHAs, and BHAs, as their soothing action buffers the irritating and drying effects of these actives, and can also complement the soothing effects of ingredients like Niacinamide.
+Another reason to add this ingredient into your skincare routine–Ceramides also play well with a slew of other ingredients including Retinol, AHAs and BHAS as its soothing action buffers the irritating and drying effects of these actives, and can also complement the soothing effects of ingredients like Niacinamide.

-Because Ceramides act as emollient, locking moisture into the skin, they should be layered on top of humectants like Hyaluronic Acid or under an oil like Squalane, making them a key step in a skin flooding routine.
+Because ceramides act as emollient, locking moisture into the skin, they should be layered on top of humectants like Hyaluronic Acid or under an oil like Squalane, making it a key step in a skin flooding routine.